Weaving Hints & Tips

 Brackets may be nested with smaller brackets within larger ones.
 Always complete the smaller brackets with the number of repeats shown before proceeding.
 When the end of the larger bracket is reached, go back to the beginning of the larger bracket for the next repeat, remembering to repeat each of the smaller brackets inside as well.

 In the draft shown below, a larger bracket with 7 repeats encloses two smaller brackets separated by 4 warp ends.
-One repeat of the larger bracket shows 44 ends and the complete threading draft shows 325 ends.
+One repeat of the larger bracket shows 44 ends and the entire threading draft shows 325 ends.

 Floating Selvedges are the final warp end on each side of the fabric allowed to float rather than be threaded through a heddle.
 They are woven in plain weave by manipulating the shuttle as it enters and exits the shed.
 The easiest way to weave them is to push the thread down with the tip of the shuttle when entering the shed and allowing the shuttle to exit beneath the thread at the opposite side.
 Each row is woven this way, over upon entering the shed and under upon exiting (in alphabetical order).